Skip to content

 Departure controllers should take extra caution when processing the following procedures to ensure they reach A100 prior to entering REP airspace:

-• RWY 34L: WOL SID & RIC SID with RADAR transition
+• RWY 34L: WOL SID, & RIC SID with RADAR transition

 • YSBK departures via OLSEM/WOL